MarziaHussaini/Enterprise-Network-Lab/README.md

  <b>Purpose: Provides redundancy.
 If the Active router fails, the Standby takes over seamlessly for all VLANs<b>

-<b>Note: used trunking tchnoligy becaeuse Implemented trunking technology to connect three Layer 2 switches with two Layer 3 switches/routers, enabling the transmission of traffic from multiple VLANs over single physical links between devices.
-This optimized network efficiency and maintained VLAN segmentation across the infrastructure<b>
+<b>Note: Used trunking technology to connect three Layer 2 switches with two Layer 3 switches/routers, enabling the transmission of traffic from multiple VLANs over single physical links between devices.
+This approach optimized network efficiency and preserved VLAN segmentation throughout the infrastructure.<b>

 <b>Switches/Routers with HSRP (Active/Standby) Diagram<b>